ndemia/failed-interview-two/README.md

 ![picture](https://demia.me/assets/images/marketplace_x2.png)

 ## Context
-Second installment in my interview test series.
 Until now, this assignment has been the most difficult one.
 It's great to say that I've been able to correct a lot of previous mistakes that I've made in the first iteration of this project.

 ## Design
 A design was provided, but I decided to ditch it and make a more fun one instead :)

-## Tech Stack
-HTML, CSS (SASS), TypeScript.

 ## Pre-built part
 - There is a web application with a pre-authenticated user.